 A lot of gardeners are quite surprised when they learn that radish pods are edible.
 Many wouldn't even recognize a flowering radish, and I was utterly shocked the first time one of my daikons flowered and produced seed pods.

 As it turns out, radishes produces a LOT of seed pods, and daikon produce more than almost any other variety of radish.
-So many pods, in fact, that you'll get far more food from a single radish as pods than you will as a root veggie.
+So many pods, in fact, that you'll get far more food from a single radish as pods, than you ever will as a root veggie.

 Off a single daikon plant, I can collect as many as 2 or 3 gallons of pods!